 An example of a basic confidentiality agreement is provided below.
 It can serve as a starting point for your own NDA.
 For an NDA that's customized to your business and situation, you can use our Nondisclosure (Confidentiality) Agreement form.

 Below the sample NDA that follows are explanations of the sample's provisions, information on creating your own NDA, and guidance on when you might want to talk to a lawyer.

-This Nondisclosure Agreement (the "Agreement") is entered into by and between _______________ with its principal offices at _______________ ("Disclosing Party") and _______________, located at _______________ ("Receiving Party") for the purpose of preventing the unauthorized disclosure of Confidential Information as defined below.
+This Nondisclosure Agreement (the "Agreement") is entered into by and between _______________ with its principal offices at _______________ ("Disclosing Party") and _______________, located at _______________ ("Receiving Party") for the purpose of preventing the unauthorized use and disclosure of Confidential Information as defined below.

-2. Exclusions from Confidential Information.
-Receiving Party's obligations under this Agreement do not extend to information that is: (a) publicly known at the time of disclosure or subsequently becomes publicly known through no fault of the Receiving Party; (b) discovered or created by the Receiving Party before disclosure by Disclosing Party; (c) learned by the Receiving Party through legitimate means other than from the Disclosing Party or Disclosing Party's representatives; or (d) is disclosed by Receiving Party with Disclosing Party's prior written approval; or (e) is disclosed as required or ordered by a court, administrative agency, or other governmental body.
+Receiving Party's obligations under this Agreement do not extend to information that is: (a) publicly known at the time of disclosure or subsequently becomes publicly known through no fault of Receiving Party; (b) discovered or created by Receiving Party before disclosure by Disclosing Party; (c) learned by Receiving Party through legitimate means other than from Disclosing Party or Disclosing Party's representatives; (d) is disclosed by Receiving Party with Disclosing Party's prior written approval; or (e) is disclosed as required or ordered by a court, administrative agency, or other governmental body.

-5. Relationships.
-Nothing contained in this Agreement shall be deemed to constitute either party a partner, joint venturer or employee of the other party for any purpose.
+Nothing contained in this Agreement shall be deemed to constitute either party a partner, joint venturer, or employee of the other party for any purpose.

-6. Severability.
 If a court finds any provision of this Agreement invalid or unenforceable, the remainder of this Agreement shall be interpreted so as best to effect the intent of the parties.

 This Agreement and each party's obligations shall be binding on the representatives, assigns, and successors of such party.
 Each party has signed this Agreement through its authorized representative.